 - Interlocking Pavers: Concrete pavers and bricks, installed without mortar on a bed of sand or pebbles, are attractive, and water can easily pass through the small joints between pavers.
 The cost of installation is typically high, however, and the use of interlocking or mortarless pavers is usually restricted to residential applications or small commercial developments.
-It is not a good option for parking areas, but can be very attractive for garden pathways or patios even in commercial settings.
+It is not a good option for parking areas but can be very attractive for garden pathways or patios even in commercial settings.

 - Plastic Grid Paving: Semi-flexible plastic grid that is available for heavy commercial and industrial use has cells of varying size that are designed to be filled with gravel or grass.
 This material moves to some extent with vehicle traffic, but it does not crack, retains its fill material well, and offers a high degree of permeability for maximum drainage.
-It offers low-maintenance, long-term use options at reasonable cost.
+It offers low-maintenance, long-term use options at a reasonable cost.

-- Rigid Plastic Pavers: A you would expect, rigid plastic is less forgiving than more flexible grid, and its reduced flexibility is best in smaller-area applications that allow it to be filled with grass.
-Rigid grid pavers with hexagonal cells are among the most attractive options available, and provide great visual impact if used in small areas.
+- Rigid Plastic Pavers: A you would expect, rigid plastic is less forgiving than the more flexible grid, and its reduced flexibility is best in smaller-area applications that allow it to be filled with grass.
+Rigid grid pavers with hexagonal cells are among the most attractive options available and provide great visual impact if used in small areas.